jstormes/self-watering/REQUIRMENTS.md

 The circuit is a success when it turns on the pump to water the soil then turns off the pump based on where the variable resistor is set.

-### Moisture alarm turns os/off
+### Moisture alarm turns on/off

 The alarm should only turn on when the water probe lacks sufficient moisture.
 This setting should be independent of the pump moisture sensor.

-The set point for the where the moisture alarm turns on should be set by on onboard variable resister.
+The set point for where the moisture alarm turns on should be set by on onboard variable resister.

 There should be two headers for the moisture alarm, one for a LED and one for a buzzer.

+We will test the moisture sensor just like the pump on/off test.

+The circuit is a success when the alarm turns on when the soil is too dry.

 ## Other versions